 Available in sizes 14 to 24W.

 Can't Wear: Black to Daytime Events

-Unless it's a funeral or another sombre occasion, the royal family steers clear of black during the day and instead opts for colours that help them to easily be seen in a crowd.
+Unless it's a funeral or another somber occasion, the royal family steers clear of black during the day and instead opts for colors that help them to easily be seen in a crowd.